 With every meal, Sizzler serves a slice of tasty cheese toast.
-Use my Sizzler cheese toast recipe for a simple hack recipe that goes well with just about any entree.
+Use my Sizzler cheese toast recipe for a simple hack that goes well with just about any entrée.

 - 4 slices thick-sliced white or French bread

 - 4 teaspoons grated Parmesan cheese

 1. Melt 4 tablespoons of butter in a small bowl in the microwave.